alinnman/celestial-navigation/maths/sphere-proof.1.md

 measure the object's altitude angle
 - **Step 4**: Plot altitude angle versus distance from GP

+**Methodological Note on Geographic Positions**:
+The Geographic Position (GP) of a celestial object is determined by direct observation - it is simply the location where the object appears directly overhead (90° altitude).
+No astronomical tables, theoretical models, or assumptions about Earth's shape are required for this determination.
+Nautical almanacs provide convenience for locating GPs through tabulated data, but are not logically necessary for the proof.
+The GP can always be found empirically by traveling until the object reaches zenith, making this method completely independent of any potentially disputed reference materials.

 **Reproducible Results**:

 - **Linear relationship**: Altitude decreases linearly with distance from GP